wikip-co/wikip.co/site/source/_posts/Child Development/Infant/Feeding/complementary-feeding.md

 ---
-title: Infant Nutrition
+title: Complementary Feeding
 image: infant-nutrition.jpg
 tags:
-- Nutrition
+- Breast Feeding
 ---

-## Complementary Feeding

 Although breastfeeding accompanies many advantages to the health and general development of children, beyond the age of six months it is necessary to add complementary foods to provide enough nutrition to infants, and this transition is referred to as complementary feeding.[^1]